microsoft/BCTech/samples/.NETAddin/readme.md

 It is structured in the following way:

--   WordDocManagerAddin folder: contains the .NET add-in code.
+-   [WordDocManagerAddin folder](https://github.com/microsoft/BCTech/tree/master/samples/.NETAddin/WordDocManagerAddin): contains the .NET add-in code.
 The project can be opened and compiled in Visual Studio

--   ALAddin folder: contains the AL extension using the .NET add-in.
+-   [ALAddin folder](https://github.com/microsoft/BCTech/tree/master/samples/.NETAddin/ALAddin): contains the AL extension using the .NET add-in.
     This is the “before” extension.
 It compiles in Visual Studio Code with the "target": "OnPrem" setting.

--   ALNoAddin folder: contains the AL extension once refactored to use the Azure Function App instead of the .NET add-in.
+-   [ALNoAddin folder](https://github.com/microsoft/BCTech/tree/master/samples/.NETAddin/ALNoAddin): contains the AL extension once refactored to use the Azure Function App instead of the .NET add-in.
 It compiles in Visual Studio Code with the "target": "Cloud" setting.

--   WordDocManagerAzureFunc: contains the Azure Function App that replaces the add-in.
+-   [WordDocManagerAzureFunc folder](https://github.com/microsoft/BCTech/tree/master/samples/.NETAddin/WordDocManagerAzureFunc): contains the Azure Function App that replaces the add-in.
 It can be compiled and deployed from Visual Studio Code (once you have installed the necessary VSCode extensions).